What is a placement test?

 Students who believe their placement should be revised are encouraged to speak with Stuart Gazes, the Physics Director of Undergraduate Studies (email@example.com) during Orientation Week.

 Please note that physics at the 120s level is not permitted for Physics majors.
 Physics 12100 General Physics I has the following pre-requisites:

 If you have the following AP Scores on the Physics C Exam(s), you may be awarded credit for part of the 120s sequence:

 If your major requires Physics, double check whether they will accept the 120s or if you need to take 130/140s (you can review major requirements in the College Catalog).

 Pre-health students: be aware that many medical schools do not accept AP credit, so you may need to plan to take a year of Physics coursework on campus, regardless.
 You can talk with your Health Professions Adviser about this after arriving on campus.

 If you have not taken the AP exam but wish to earn credit for some of the introductory physics courses, you have the option of taking the Physics Accreditation Exam once on campus.
 Accreditation examinations are administered for the content of PHYS 12100-12200-12300 General Physics I-II-III and PHYS 14100-14200-14300 Honors Mechanics-Honors Electricity and Magnetism-Honors Waves, Optics, and Heat.
 Be aware that the first examination can only be taken immediately after matriculation in the College.

-If you have earned the following scores on AP or IB Biology, you will receive credit for BIOS 10130 Core Biology and an invitation to Advanced Biology.
+If you have earned a 4 or 5 in AP Biology, or a 7 HL in IB Biology, you will receive credit for BIOS 10130 Principles of Biology and an invitation to Advanced Biology.
 This optional placement is an intensive introduction to the field and a particularly good fit for students interested in biological research.

 Language Placement Tests